 Inserting an Image

-Open the Import Tab (right button of the Inspector Bar) and select the Photos Tab.
+Open the Import Tab (right-most icon in the Inspector Bar) and select the Photos Tab.

-Simply tap the image to insert into the document.
+This will bring up a window showing your device's camera roll.
+Simply tap your desired image to insert it into the document.

 Drag and drop an image

-To insert an image into your document, activate the Split View on your iPad, select the photo and drag it straight from the Files or the Photos App to the Document.
+To insert an image into your document, activate the Split View on your iPad, select the photo, and drag it straight from your Files or Photos App to the Document.

 Resizing an image

-As for any vector path, hold and drag one of the 4 corners of the image to resize it.
-Hold a second finger on the canvas or press SHIFT ⇧ to keep the proportions.
+With any image, you can hold and drag one of the four corners to resize it.
+Hold a second finger on the canvas or press SHIFT ⇧ to keep the proportions the same.

-Another way to resize it, it’s by using the “Resize” button inside the Toolbar.
+You can also resize an image by using the Resize button inside the Toolbar.

-Blend modes in digital image editing and computer graphics are used to determine how two layers are blended with each other.
-The default blend mode in most applications is simply to obscure the lower layer by covering it with whatever is present in the top layer.
+Blend modes are a technique used in digital image editing to determine how two or more image layers are blended together.
+The default blend mode in most applications simply obscures the lower layer by covering it with whatever is present in the top layer.

-Darken: it shows the darkest of the base and blend.
-It will not change if the colors are the same or the overlapped layer is lighter than the original.
+Darken - This blend mode shows the darkest values of the base and the blend images.
+It will not change anything if the colors are the same or the overlapped layer is lighter than the original.